BabaYaga2569/smart-money-dashboard/readme.txt

 3. Open /goals.html and add a test goal.
 4. Refresh dashboard (index.html) and confirm your goal shows in Top 3.

-Config:
-- Firebase CDN imports included at the top of each script.
-- Config keys already embedded from your Firebase project.
+Config Fix:
-- storageBucket fixed to use .appspot.com (correct format).
+- storageBucket is now set to smartmoneycockpit-18359.appspot.com (correct format).

-Now your cockpit runs live with Firebase persistence.